-ACADEMIC FREEDOM
+ARTICLE 5 ACADEMIC FREEDOM

-- 5.1 POLICY.
+5.1 Policy.
 It is the policy of the University and the UFF to maintain and encourage full academic freedom.
 Academic freedom and responsibility are essential to the full development of a true university and apply to teaching, research/creative activities, and assigned service.
-An employee engaged in such activities shall be free to cultivate a spirit of inquiry and scholarly criticism and to examine ideas in an atmosphere of freedom and confidence. - 5.2 ACADEMIC FREEDOM.
+An employee engaged in such activities shall be free to cultivate a spirit of inquiry and scholarly criticism and to examine ideas in an atmosphere of freedom and confidence.

+5.2 Academic Freedom.
 Academic freedom is the freedom to teach, both in and outside the classroom, to conduct research, and to publish the results of that research.
-Consistent with the exercise of academic responsibility, employees shall have freedom to present and discuss their own academic subjects, frankly and forthrightly, without fear of censorship, and to select instructional materials and determine grades in accordance with University policies.
+Consistent with the exercise of academic responsibility, employees shall have freedom to present and discuss their own academic subjects, frankly and forthrightly, without fear of censorship, and to create and select instructional and course materials, and to determine grades in accordance with University grading policy.
 Objective and skillful exposition of such subject matter, including the acknowledgment of a variety of scholarly opinions, is the duty of every employee.

-Faculty are also free to address any matter of institutional policy or action.
+Employees are also free to address any matter of institutional policy or action.
 As individuals, employees are free to express their opinions to the larger community on any matter of social, political, economic, or other public interest, without institutional discipline or restraint due to the content of those messages.
-Unless specifically authorized by the administration, employees' opinions do not reflect the policies or official positions of the University of Central Florida.
+Unless specifically authorized by the administration, employees' opinions do not reflect the policies or official positions of the University of Central Florida

-- 5.3 ACADEMIC RESPONSIBILITY.
+5.3 Academic Responsibility.
 Academic freedom is accompanied by corresponding responsibility on the part of employees.
 University faculty are members of a learned profession.
 As scholars and educators, they should remember that the public may judge their profession and their institution by what they say and do.
+Accordingly, they shall:

-Accordingly, they are required to: - (a) Be forthright and honest in all professional settings, including teaching, advising, service, and the pursuit and communication of scientific and scholarly knowledge;
+(a) Be forthright and honest in all professional settings, including teaching, advising, service, and the pursuit and communication of scientific and scholarly knowledge;

-- (b) Observe and uphold the ethical standards of their disciplines in the pursuit and communication of scientific and scholarly knowledge; - (c) Adhere to their proper roles as teachers, researchers, intellectual mentors, or counselors; - (d) Respect students, staff, and colleagues as individuals; treat them in a professional manner; and avoid any exploitation of such persons for private advantage; - (e) Respect the integrity of the evaluation process, by evaluating students, staff, and colleagues fairly according to the criteria the evaluation process specifies; - (f) Contribute to the orderly and effective functioning of their academic unit i.e., program, department, school and/or college and/or the University; - (g) Observe the regulations of the University, provided they do not contravene the provisions of this Agreement; - (h) Fulfill their obligations as "responsible employees" to report incidents of sex/gender-based discrimination or harassment, sexual assault, exploitation, relationship violence or stalking that involves a student, to the Office of Institutional Equity, and - (i) Indicate when appropriate that one is not an institutional representative unless specifically authorized as such.
+(b) Observe and uphold the ethical standards of their disciplines in the pursuit and communication of scientific and scholarly knowledge;

+(c) Adhere to their proper roles as teachers, researchers, intellectual mentors, or counselors;

+(d) Respect students, staff, and colleagues as individuals; treat them in a professional manner; and avoid any exploitation of such persons for private advantage;

+(e) Respect the integrity of the evaluation process, by evaluating students, staff, and colleagues fairly according to the criteria the evaluation process specifies;

+(f) Contribute to the orderly and effective functioning of their academic unit i.e., program, department, school and/or college and/or the University;

+(g) Observe the regulations of the University, provided they do not contravene the provisions of this Agreement; and (h) Indicate when appropriate that one is not an institutional representative unless specifically authorized as such.
-NON-DISCRIMINATION

-6.1 Non-Discrimination.

-NONDISCRIMINATION
+ARTICLE 6 NONDISCRIMINATION